Where Now for UK’s Labour?

 Labour ultimately needs to reassure voters fearful of the many rapid changes taking place in their communities.
 Within a globalized world riddled with security fears, Labour has failed to offer convincing assurances that it can protect the core national interests and values of British voters.

 Corbyn seemed weak on national security issues, with much in his past which hostile journalists could pour over.
-The Labour Party in recent years has appeared hostile to sense of Britishness, even more so Englishness, and some have questioned its sense of “patriotism.”
+The Labour Party in recent years has appeared hostile to a sense of Britishness, even more so Englishness, and some have questioned its sense of “patriotism.”

 This is an area Labour has to address.
 New Labour’s progressives with their ardent pro-E.U. position, just as much as Corbyn with his “anti-westernism,” lack solutions to these problems.